 ARE YOU READY TO TAKE YOUR RELATIONSHIP

 GET YOUR COPY OF FR.
 BOB MCCONAGHY’S BOOK, CLOSER: PRAY YOUR

 You don’t even have to leave the comforts of your home.

 - Visit www.feastbooks.ph and click on the titles that you want to order.

 - Choose PAPERBACK or DIGITAL and check out your order.

 - Choose your payment method.

 - Pay via bank deposit or PayPal.

-- For bank deposit: pay your balance and email your deposit slip at the link we’ve e-mailed to you upon placing your order.
+a.
+For bank deposit: pay your balance and upload your deposit slip at the link we’ve e-mailed to you upon placing your order.

 For DIGITAL: Wait for the confirmation of receipt of payment.
 The download links to your books is included in the email.